safwan3848/Java_Crud/README.md

 # Java_Crud
-In this web application we have to use swing concept and oop's concept as well as and database we use a CRUD (create,read,update,delete) operation
+In this web application we have to use swing concept and oop's concept as well as in database we use a CRUD (create,read,update,delete) operation.